wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/app-service-web/web-sites-create-web-app-using-vscode.md

 	![Git no changes](./media/web-sites-create-web-app-using-vscode/no-changes.png)

-6. Change back to the Command Window where the command prompt points to the directory where your web app is located.
+6. Change back to the Command Window where the command prompt points to the directory where your web site is located.

-7. Create a remote reference for pushing updates to your web app by using the Git URL (ending in ".git") that you copied earlier.
+7. Create a remote reference for pushing updates to your web site by using the Git URL (ending in ".git") that you copied earlier.

 		git remote add azure [URL for remote repository]